Library image, photo by Alireza Attari on Unsplash

 Diana Ivanova, Clare Downing and Aimee Eeles

-The climate emergency and Net Zero targets for 2050 have raised awareness of the urgency of the action needed and has given the public a thirst for ideas for the most effective actions they can take.
-The fact that COP26 is being hosted by the UK in 2021 may also push the Government to look at the systematic and transformational changes in energy demand that will be required to achieve the net zero targets.
+The climate emergency and net-zero targets for 2050 have raised awareness of the urgent need for action and has given the public a thirst for ideas for the most effective actions they can take.
+The fact that COP26 is being hosted by the UK in 2021 may also push the Government to look at the systematic and transformational changes in energy demand that will be required to achieve the net-zero targets.

-Internationally leading research will be needed to provide the evidence to support these changes and CREDS researchers at the University of Leeds, are part of a team of international researchers who have screened nearly 7,000 studies from across the globe to develop a list of the most-effective changes to household consumption to cut our carbon footprint.
-The evidence can support changes in consumption practices, policies and infrastructure.
-The study is a systematic meta-review entitled Quantifying the potential for climate change mitigation of consumption options, published in the journal of Environmental Research Letters (ERL).
+Internationally leading research will be needed to provide the evidence to support these changes.
+CREDS researchers at the University of Leeds are part of a team of international researchers who have screened nearly 7,000 studies from across the globe to develop a list of the most-effective changes to household consumption to cut our carbon footprint.
+The evidence supports changes in consumption practices, policies and infrastructure.
+The study is a systematic meta-review entitled Quantifying the potential for climate change mitigation of consumption options, and was published in the journal of Environmental Research Letters (ERL).
 The paper was the third most downloaded article published in 2020.

 The top ten list of options was created to explain how to reduce your carbon footprint with the accompanying graphic.

-There was extensive international interest in the report and media coverage, including BBC online and BBC Radio 4 Today programme.
+There was extensive international interest in the report and media coverage, including BBC Online and the BBC Radio 4 Today programme.
 Nature NewsOpens in a new tab featured the report after it was published in the journal Environmental Research Letters (ERL).

-Roger Harrabin, Energy and Environment Analyst at the BBC released an exclusive articleOpens in a new tab citing the findings following an interview with Diana Ivanova, lead author.
+Roger Harrabin, an Energy and Environment Analyst at the BBC, released an exclusive articleOpens in a new tab citing the findings following an interview with lead author Diana Ivanova.
 The Harrabin article led on the BBC Science main page throughout the day and reached half a million hits within the first week of being published.

-Since the publication, Diana has been interviewed for several local and national media outlets such as, Science NewsOpens in a new tab, CIEHOpens in a new tab, and radio interview requests from Flirt FM in Ireland and Radio Aire.
+Since the publication, Diana has been interviewed for several local and national media outlets such as, Science NewsOpens in a new tab, CIEHOpens in a new tab, and received radio interview requests from Flirt FM in Ireland and Radio Aire.
 Articles were also published in the German news magazine Der Spiegel (paper edition), The IndependentOpens in a new tab and other smaller outlets in various countries including Germany and Austria.
+Results were also reflected in popular online quizzes published by the BBCOpens in a new tab in October 2021 and by the New York TimesOpens in a new tab in December 2022.

 Future plans